Peer2Panel/blockhouse/README.md

 - Compound your rent revenues automatically.
 - Borrow liquidity using your NFT as collateral.

-*Note that we do not copy nor compete with RealT (https://realt.co/), but rather position ourself as a complementary project.
+*We do not position ourself as a competitor to RealT (https://realt.co/), but rather as a complementary project.
 We aim to be a dedicated marketplace where users can exchange and list their RealEstate tokens, and leverage the full benefits of Defi with their illiquid assets.
-We provide a marketplace and work with real estate partners in different countries.
+We act as market makers by providing liquidity and bringing together real estate partners in different countries.
 (Switzerland, Singapore, Korea)*

 ## Contracts
 Aurora Mainnet: